HELP US HELP OTHERS!

 CLICK TO ENLARGE

-The camp refused to shut down for one minute after ending Roxie’s life.
-In fact, camp operators demanded that parents not pick up their traumatized children early because the operators wanted to “keep the day as normal as possible.”
+Summerkids refused to shut down for one minute after ending Roxie’s life.
+In fact, Camp Director Cara DiMassa demanded that parents not pick up their traumatized children early because she wanted to “keep the day as normal as possible.”

-Almost everything that the operators said in their initial email and follow-up emails to parents were false.
+Almost everything that Cara DiMassa and her family said in their initial email and follow-up emails to parents were false.
 There were no certified lifeguards.
 Children wandered from their designated spots in the pool because counselors weren’t paying attention.
-Not a single counselor at the pool noticed Roxie floating dead atop the water for at least five minutes.
+Not a single counselor at the pool noticed Roxie floating dead atop the water for at least five minutes, i fnot upwards of 10.
 CPR efforts were entirely egregious.
 A defibrillator was incorrectly used.
 And, the camp operators falsely stated that Roxie’s parents wanted privacy.

 Roxie had recently received special recognition for her achievements at her public school.
 She spoke Spanish.
 She marched for immigration rights.
 She personally donated her own toys and books to child victims of northern California fires.
 She proudly supported gun control to end school shootings (March for Our Lives).
 She loved firefighters, riding horses, frolicking in the ocean, playing with robots and race cars, dancing and traveling.